rtolpa14/engineering-bi-migration-to-ms-fabric/pipeline/README.md

 ## End Result

 - This pipeline takes around 8-10 minutes to run and is on a schedule to run every two hours.
 During busy times like month end close it will be run every hour.
+- Everything is pushed to a Fabric Lakehouse where the data can be accessed via a SQL endpoint and used in Power BI via SQL Server connection.
 - This pipeline is relatively efficient pertaining to fabric capacity.